Gia Carangi: Death

-Carangi spent most of her modeling earnings on drugs, and spent the final three years of her life with various lovers, friends, and family members in Philadelphia and Atlantic City.
+Carangi spent most of her modeling earnings on drugs, and spent the final three years of her life with various lovers, friends, and family members in Philadelphia, Pennsylvania and Atlantic City, New Jersey.
 She was admitted to an intense drug treatment program at Eagleville Hospital in December 1984.
+She was in intense therapy and was able to stay sober for 7 months.
 After treatment, she got a job in a clothing store, which she eventually quit.
 She later found employment as a checkout clerk and then worked in the cafeteria of a nursing home.
-By late 1985, she had begun using drugs again and was engaging in sex work in Atlantic City.
+By late 1985, she had begun using drugs again and was engaging in prostitution in Atlantic City.
+She had cancelled the meetings with her therapist, bought as much heroin as she could, and attempted suicide.

-In December 1985, Carangi was admitted to Warminster General Hospital in Warminster, Pennsylvania, with bilateral pneumonia.
+In December 1985, Carangi was admitted to Warminster General Hospital in Warminster, Pennsylvania with bilateral pneumonia.
 A few days later, she was diagnosed with AIDS-related complex.
-In the fall of 1986, Carangi was hospitalized again, after being found on the street badly beaten and raped.
-On October 18, she was admitted to Hahnemann University Hospital in Center City Philadelphia.
-Carangi died at the Hahnemann Hospital of AIDS-related complications one month later, on November 18, 1986, at the age of 26, becoming one of the first famous women to die of the disease.
+Carangi was hospitalized in October 1986, feeling weak.
+On October 18, she was admitted to Hahnemann University Hospital in Philadelphia.
+Carangi died at the Hahnemann Hospital of AIDS-related complications one month later, on November 18, 1986, at the age of 26.
 Her funeral was held on November 23 at a small funeral home in Philadelphia.
 No one from the fashion world attended.
-However, weeks later, Francesco Scavullo, Carangi's friend and confidant, sent a Mass card when he heard the news.
+However, weeks later, fashion photographer Francesco Scavullo, Carangi's friend and confidant, sent a Mass card when he learned of her death.